casper-network/docs/source/docs/casper/faq/faq-developer.md

 </details>

 <details>
+ <summary><b>Do you have an example wallet or library?</b></summary>

- <summary><b>For wallet generation, can you point me to an open-source implementation or library?
-I see CasperLabs uses the ed25519 curve.
-Can you give me more specifics for seed generation?</b></summary>
+**Question**: For wallet generation, can you point me to an open-source implementation or library?
+I see that Casper uses the ed25519 curve cryptography.
+Can you give me more details for seed generation?

-The only wallet like application atm is the Casper Signer - a google chrome extension.
-But it is simplistic & has not been security reviewed.
-The CSPR chain supports ed25519 as well as secp256k1, therefore extending a current wallet implementation would not be difficult.
-CSPR will be registered on slip-0044 and the recommended seed derivation path documented.
+**Answer**: The <a href="https://chrome.google.com/webstore/detail/casperlabs-signer/djhndpllfiibmcdbnmaaahkhchcoijce">CasperLabs Signer</a> is a wallet-like application.
+But, it is simplistic and has not been security reviewed.
+The Casper Network supports ed25519 as well as secp256k1 keys; therefore, extending a current wallet implementation would not be difficult.

 </details>